13 essential ecommerce metrics: How to track them and set KPIs for an online store

 What exactly are KPIs?
 In a nutshell, KPIs are the target values for your most important metrics.
 They reflect the metric’s required performance level for reaching a particular business goal.
 To see if you’re on track, compare your current measurements at any given time against your pre-defined KPIs.

-Setting KPIs for an online store
+Setting important KPIs for ecommerce website

 There’s no one-size-fits-all approach to setting ecommerce KPIs because the main rule for KPIs is that they should be relevant to your current goals.
 KPIs differ because goals change all the time, but the process of setting them is the same for all.
 It includes the following steps: